-When you travel to nay country, the first thing you need is factbook, basic & useful information.
+When you travel to any country, the first thing you need is factbook, basic & useful information.
 On this page, we will provide things at a glance.

 More Information About Vietnam

-Southeastern Asia, bordering the Gulf of Thailand, Gulf of Tonkin, and South China Sea, alongside China, Laos, and Cambodia.
+Southeastern Asia, bordering the Gulf of Thailand, Gulf of Tonkin, and East Sea, alongside China, Laos, and Cambodia.

 Geographic coordinates: 16 00 N, 106 00 E